>> CROATIA CHARTER 2008

 Weather seems to get a bit windy, and outside at sea white horses are seen.
 Yes, confirms our charter guy, when wind gets up like this the sea is "no place for small boats, they quickly huddle up in harbour.
 Only big guys can still go".
 Listening to the wise man we decide to stay in the marina this night, and to get all necessary shopping done next morning, and start from there.

-View of Kremik marina from the restaurant (photo taken in the following year, 2001)
+View of Kremik marina from the restaurant (no floating pontoons yet; photo taken in the following year, 2001)

 We have a pleasant dinner at the Kremik marina restaurant.